xenova/transformers.js/README.md

 #### Node.js

-This project uses `onnxruntime-web` as default backend.
-However if you add the `onnxruntime-node` dependancy in your project it will preferred over the web backend. `onnxruntime-node` is nearly 5X faster than WASM executor provider probably due to [this issue](https://github.com/microsoft/onnxruntime/issues/10311).
+This library uses `onnxruntime-web` as its default backend.
+However, if your application runs with Node.js, you can install `onnxruntime-node` in your project (using `npm i onnxruntime-node`) to obtain a massive boost in performance (>5x in some cases).
+The CPU execution provider is much faster than WASM executor provider, most likely due to [this issue](https://github.com/microsoft/onnxruntime/issues/10311).

 ## Usage